I have three questions I ask myself when I’m about to embark on an activity that involves both my preschooler and my toddler.

 How have I handled this for the last four years, balancing two or more kids while doing our activities?

-When we do an activity, I realized I have three questions I go through in my head.
+When we do an activity with both a toddler and preschooler, I realized I have three questions I go through in my head.

 Question 1: Capability